misirov/Solidity-Transparent-Proxy-Pattern/README.md

 The drawbacks of using this pattern are:

 - storage / function collisions.
-All variables must not be touched and new ones must be introduced at the end.
+All variables must not be touched and new ones must be introduced at the end. (when variables are set, these have an index number in the storage contract.
+If two variables have the same index, then storage will be lost).
 - gas spent to check if the caller of a function is the admin or a regular user.
 Writing data to storage is also very costly.
 - How proxies expose the interface without requiring a one to one mapping of the entire logc contract's interface. fallback functions solve this:
   - (1) the `calldata` is copied to memory,